I’ve made some of the worst network marketing mistakes in the book that could have easily been avoided if somebody would have shown me what not to do.

 Here are the rest of them, in no particular order.

-Hopefully they will help you NOT make the same mistakes.
+Hopefully they will help you NOT make the same network marketing mistakes I did.

 Network Marketing Mistakes